ivan-gushchin-mipt/PCAlipids/limos/README.md

 #### Step 1

 You need to place the PCAlipids script file in the folder that contains the trajectory (*.xtc, *.trr, etc.) and structure  (*.pdb) files for your system.
 In our case, the names of the trajectory and structure files are “trajectory.xtc” and “structure.pdb”, respectively.
 The concatenated trajectory is produced by running:

     $ python3 pcalipids.py concat -f trajectory.xtc -t structure.pdb

-We specified the trajectory file and the topology file for our script, but did not specify the names of the output files, so they will be called “concatenated.xtc” and “average.pdb” for trajectory and topology, respectively.
-Also, in your working folder, files of the concatenated trajectory and topology should appear.

-Please find full description of “concat” below:
+The full description of “concat” is below:

 **Description**: Creates a concatenated trajectory.